 - Understanding and characterizing newly identified sub-groups of samples and homogeneous sub-populations

-- Discovering and describing sub-groups of samples and sub-populations with extreme behaviors
+- Discovering and describing sub-groups of samples and sub-populations with extreme responses

-- Identifying and predicting future sub-groups of samples and sub-populations with extreme behaviors
+- Identifying and predicting future sub-groups of samples and sub-populations with extreme responses

-- Customizing and/or targeting sub-groups of samples and sub-populations with extreme behaviors
+- Customizing and/or targeting sub-groups of samples and sub-populations with extreme responses

 - …